Vertex AI is powerful.

 Do we need a dedicated ML engineer on our team to work with Vertex AI?

 Not necessarily, but you do need someone who can own the system after we hand it off.
 Vertex AI's managed infrastructure handles a lot of the operational burden that would otherwise require deep ML engineering.
-What you need is someone comfortable with Google Cloud basics, able to monitor pipeline runs and endpoint health, and empowered to escalate when something breaks.
+What you need is someone comfortable with Google Cloud basics, able to monitor pipeline runs and endpoint health, and cleared to escalate when something breaks.
 We factor your team's actual skill set into how we design the handoff.

 How do you handle data privacy and security when building on Vertex AI?